roboflow/inference/docs/models.md

 ### Without ONNX Runtime:

 Roboflow Inference uses Onnxruntime as its core inference engine.
-Onnxruntime provides an array of different [execution providers](https://onnxruntime.ai/docs/execution-providers/) that can optimize inference on differnt target devices.
+Onnxruntime provides an array of different <a href="https://onnxruntime.ai/docs/execution-providers/" target="_blank">execution providers</a> that can optimize inference on differnt target devices.
 If you decide to install onnxruntime on your own, install inference with:

 ```bash
 pip install inference-core